KarimZakzouk/Alien-Invasion-Simulator/README.md

 ## Additional Notes
 - **Team Context**: This project was originally a collaborative effort with my teammates, who hosted the initial version.
 This repository contains my personal implementation of my contributions.
-- **Feedback**: For any questions, suggestions, or feedback, please open an issue on this repository or contact me at [your-email-address] (e.g., karim.farid@example.com).
-- **Future Improvements**: I plan to add visualization of battle statistics and expand the simulation to include more complex strategies.

-## About Me
-I’m Karim Farid Abdelhamid, a second-year Computer Engineering student at Cairo University, Faculty of Engineering.
-I’m passionate about systems programming, data structures, and software development, and I’m seeking internship opportunities to apply my skills in real-world projects.

 ---